 All insults occurring in connection with the Middle School Esports League will not be tolerated.
 This includes, but is not limited to:

 - Slurs relating to Race, Ethnicity, Culture, Gender Identification, Game Presence, Religion, Political Affiliation, Military Service, Age, Sexual Orientation, Physical Disability, Mental Disability or Any Other Protected Category

 - Sharing/Revealing Personal Information

 - Directed Abuse/Harassment Against a Specific Person

 The Middle School Esports League aims to provide a respectable environment for Esports while facilitating competition.

 4.6.2.
 Inappropriate Language

-All participants in Middle School Esports League or Varsity Esports sanctioned events are prohibited from using inappropriate language in all text and voice channels, regardless of context.
+All participants in Middle School Esports League or Generation Esports-sanctioned events are prohibited from using inappropriate language in all text and voice channels, regardless of context.
 Inappropriate language includes, but is not limited to:

 - Excessive Profanity